 Fermilab's domestic water is purchased from the City of Warrenville.
-In addition, Fermilab retains four private wells at three sites (Site 29 [two wells], Site 53 [Buffalo Barn], and Site 56 [Horse Barn]).
+In addition, Fermilab currently retains five private wells at four sites (Site 29 [two wells], Site 52 [Buffalo Barn], Site 56 [Horse Barn] and Site 58).
 Private wells do not require any water treatment or sampling.
 Estimates of water withdrawn from these wells are reported annually to the Illinois State Water Survey.